High-Output Emergency Lights

 🏭 Warehouse Aisle (30 ft racks, 12 ft wide)

 Economy lights would require dense spacing to prevent dim “valleys” between heads.
 Two high-output fixtures—mounted high and aimed down each direction—can blanket a 100+ ft aisle, cutting fixture count and simplifying wiring.
-Verify with end-of-run meter checks and adjust aim for uniform floor levels.
+Verify with end-of-run meter checks and adjust aim for more uniform light on the floor.

 🏟️ School Gym (≈25 ft ceiling)

 Door-adjacent wall units leave the center court underlit.
-Swapping in two high-output fixtures on opposing walls (aimed to cross-fill) delivers compliant average and minimums across the floor with minimal visual impact and fewer batteries to service.
+Swapping in two high-output fixtures on opposing walls (aimed to cross-fill) improves average and minimum levels across the floor with minimal visual impact and fewer batteries to service.

 Optics & Aiming

-- Glare management: In glossy spaces, avoid steep straight-down “hot spots”; use angle and asymmetric optics to wash floors evenly.
+• Glare management: In glossy spaces, avoid steep straight-down “hot spots”; use angle and asymmetric optics to wash floors more evenly.

 Well-aimed 1,000 lm can outperform poorly aimed 2,000 lm.
-Use manufacturer photometrics or spacing charts whenever available.
+Use manufacturer photometrics (IES files / spacing charts) whenever available.

 Battery Capacity & 90-Minute Runtime